wazo-platform/wazo-doc/source/administration/ctiserver/ctiserver.rst

 You can configure a sheet when a specific event is called.
 For example if you want to received a sheet when an agent answer to a call, you can choose a sheet model for the Agent link event.

+The followed event possible is :

+ * Dial: When you received a call (the user phone ringing)
+ * Link: When you answer a call
+ * Unlink: When the call is unlink
+ * Agent linked: When an agent answer to a call
+ * Agent unlinked: When an agent hangup the call
+ * Incoming DID: Received a call in a DID
+ * Outgoing Call: Made an outgoing call
+ * Hangup: Hangup the call
+ * Incoming Queue: Received a call in a queue
+ * Incoming Group: Received a call in a group
+ * Fax reception: Received a fax

+You can configure a custom event with a dialplan interaction.

+ * Custom : example is custom-myevent and choose the model.
+See the next section for the dialplan.

 .. figure:: images/events_configuration.png
   :scale: 85%